Herro sets club record as Heat down Wizards in OT

 The Wizards, who got a game-high 38 points from Bradley Beal, fell to 0-18 on the road when trailing after three quarters.
 Beal added nine rebounds and five assists.
 Washington also got 24 points from reserve Davis Bertans.

-Miami led Washington 30-27 after the first quarter.
-But the Wizards' reserves, who outscored Heat backups 19-4 in the frame, kept the game close and twice trimmed down 10-point Miami leads.
+Miami led 30-27 after the first quarter.
+But the Wizards' reserves, who outscored Heat backups 19-4 in the frame, kept the game close and twice trimmed 10-point Miami leads.
 In the second quarter, the Heat led by as many as 21 points, settling for a 69-50 halftime advantage.
 Miami (56.1 percent) outshot Washington (40.8 percent) in the first half.
-Miami also shot 8-for-15 (53.3 percent) on 3-pointers and held Washington to 18.2 percent from deep (4-for-22).
+Miami also shot 8 for 15 (53.3 percent) on 3-pointers and held Washington to 18.2 percent from deep (4 for 22).

 However, Washington started the third quarter on a 19-3 run to cut its deficit to 72-69.
 That's when Heat coach Erik Spoelstra removed all five of his starters.
 Herro immediately hit a 3-pointer for Miami.
 But Washington kept coming, taking its first lead of the game, 76-75, on Beal's dunk with 5:14 left in the third.